phoenixframework/phoenix_live_dashboard/README.md

 ## Installation

-To start using LiveDashboard, you will need three steps:
+The LiveDashboard is built on top of LiveView.
+Both LiveView and LiveDashboard ship by default as part of Phoenix.
+But if you skipped them, you can LiveDashboard in three steps:

 1. Add the `phoenix_live_dashboard` dependency
 2. Configure LiveView